digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

    :widths: 50 50
    :width: 100%

    * - In ``dep-1.0.0``:
+     - In ``dep-2.0.0``:

+   * - .. code-block:: daml

             module Dep where

             template U
               with
                 p : Party
               where
                 signatory p

-     -  In ``dep-2.0.0``:
+     - .. code-block:: daml

             module Dep where

             template U
               with
                 p : Party
                 t : Optional Text
               where
                 signatory p

 Assume then some package ``q`` which depends on version ``1.0.0`` of ``dep``.